Agri Blog

 The majority of written shooting agreements include the right to kill some or all of the species previous covered by the general licences (GL04-05-06), revoked by Natural England on 25 April.
 But in most agreements that right is explicitly subject to the killing of such birds being “for the time being” lawful.
 As from 25 April, in the absence of one of the three conditions set out above the planned killing of non-quarry species will generally be unlawful.
 There are some narrow exceptions e.g. in some circumstances where an official order requires action to be taken.

-Technically, then, not only could those killing or trapping pest birds under a shooting agreement be breaking the law, they could also be in breach of the express provisions of their shooting agreement.
+Technically, then, not only could those killing or trapping pest birds under a shooting agreement be breaking the law, but they could also be in breach of the express provisions of their shooting agreement.

 There could also be implications for insurance, where policies generally exclude illegal activities from cover.

-Before allowing others on your land to shoot wild birds you should:-
+Before allowing others on your land to shoot wild birds you should:

 Licensees

-If you have livestock or crops on someone else’s land as a licensee, rather than under a formal tenancy, you should ensure that you have the owner’s consent in writing before shooting wild birds under licence.
+If you have livestock or crops on someone else’s land as a licensee, rather than under a formal tenancy, you should ensure that you have the owner’s consent in writing before shooting wild birds under a licence.
 If the SSSI/Ramsar status of the land means that additional consent is needed from Natural England you will also need to ask the owner to apply for that consent.

 Conclusion

-The Natural England changes cut across longstanding wild bird control practices on farms and shooting estates and have made many previously permitted activities illegal without, as a minimum, an individual licence being applied for.
+Natural England changes cut across longstanding wild bird control practices on farms and shooting estates and have made many previously permitted activities illegal without, as a minimum, an individual licence being applied for.
 We trust that new, and clearly defined, general licences are put in place quickly to minimise the disruption, cut through the confusion and make sure that agreements entered into on the basis of previous general licences are not brought into question.